 Obviously there will always be a need for vehicles like the Korbiyor.
 Funeral processions have been around for thousands of years, and the Korbiyor concept simply tries to imagine how today’s hearses could evolve if you integrate driverless technology, robotics, multimedia, and try to celebrate the departed in a new way.

-The images of the Korbiyor concept were created by Abhishek Roy.
+The Korbiyor concept was imagined in July 2015 by Charles Bombardier and the images of were created by Abhishek Roy.
 Abhishek is the founder of Lunatic Koncepts, a design lab based in Mumbai India.
 Abhishek’s team also created the renderings for the Xoupir commuter bus and the BlackBolt suborbital space drone.